 Revvo’s standard finish for pressed steel casters is bright zinc electro-plating to BS1706.
 Wheels and fabricated casters are paint sprayed to a high finish.
 Other finishes can be supplied to special order, subject to economical batches.

 The following factors all have a bearing on which wheel or caster is suitable for a particular application, including the performance to be expected.

 Apart from the gross weight of the load and equipment, an allowance should be made for uneven distribution of weight as this often results in one wheel carrying more than the rest.
 Mechanical towing can also impose severe shock loading.

 All Revvo pressed steel casters are designed specifically for manual propulsion.
 As power towing of casters places increased stresses on various components, these casters are not recommended for this application.
 Fabricated casters have much higher load capacities, making them suitable for power towing.
-The H, P, X, Y and Z casters are specifically designed for power towing, but must be fitted to wheels with Precision Ball (BJ) or Taper Roller (TP) bearings only.
-Obstructions can exert enormous impact, which can damage a caster Steps such as lift sills, drain covers and joints in concrete slabs, present a particular problem if they are not approached squarely.
+H Series casters are specifically designed for power towing but must be fitted to wheels with Precision Ball (BJ) or Taper Roller (TP) bearings only.
+Obstructions can exert enormous impact, which can damage a caster.
+Steps such as lift sills, drain covers, and joints in concrete slabs, present a particular problem if they are not approached squarely.
 Approaching such obstacles obliquely makes the caster turn at right angles to the obstruction instead of turning in such a way that it can climb over it, this damages the caster.

-As power towing becomes more common it is often desirable to tow a number of trucks or trailers one behind another.
-Traditional turntable axles are often used, but are expensive and have two disadvantages:
+As power towing becomes more common, it is often desirable to tow several trucks or trailers one behind another.
+Traditional turntable axles are commonly used, but are expensive and have two disadvantages: